ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

         HTTP/1.1 201 Created
         Location: /content/locations/<newPath>

-or if destination is /content/trash and content only has one location
+or if destination is /content/trash and content only has one location *(NOTE: Like on normal subtree moves, be aware that the user might not have access to the item any longer after it has been moved to trash)*

 .. code:: http